bhavanaak145/MeetupCommunity.github.io/CONTRIBUTING.md

 ## How can I contribute?

-Contributing towards DockerLabs is simple and all you need is follow the below golden rules -
+Contributing towards meetup Gpsolapur is simple and all you need is follow the below golden rules -

 * Say "Hi" to all Slack members with your short introduction
 * Search for your favourite Slack Channel and join accordingly.